mmarimmasca/Advanced-Programming-Project/README.md

 6. Information about entire chromosomes : derive a new dataset containing only the information about entire chromosomes
 7. Calculate the fraction of unassembled sequences : calculate the fraction of unassembled sequences from source GRCh38
 8. Display entries from 'havana', 'ensembl', 'ensembl_havana' : obtain a new dataset containing only entries from source 'ensembl', 'havana' and 'ensembl_havana'
-9. Count entries from new_havana : count the number of entries for each type of operation for the dataset containing containing only entries from source 'ensembl', 'havana'and 'ensembl_havana'
+9. Count entries from new_havana : count the number of entries for each type of operation for the dataset containing containing only entries from source 'ensembl', 'havana' and 'ensembl_havana'
 10. Genes names : return the gene names from the dataset containing containing only entries from source 'ensembl', 'havana' and 'ensembl_havana'

 These insights, also referred to as 'operations', are contained in a registry of active operations.

 ## User interface
 The software can be accessed by users through a web page, supported on Flask.
 The homepage presents briefly the software and from there the registry of active operations and the project document can be accessed.
-The registry of active operations opens in another page view where all the possible operations are listed and by selecting one of them another page view is opened where it's showed the result.
+The registry of active operations opens in another page view where all the possible operations are listed and by selecting one of them another page view is opened where the result is displayed.
-  For some of the operations ("List seqIDs", "Information about entire chromosomes", "Display entries from 'havana', 'ensembl', 'ensembl_havana'", "Genes names") the resulting dataset displayed is a resume of the real one containing only the *first 20?* rows; the real one can be accessed from the same page view.
+  For some of the operations ("List seqIDs", "Information about entire chromosomes", "Display entries from 'havana', 'ensembl', 'ensembl_havana'", "Genes names") the resulting dataset displayed is a preview of the complete one containing only the *first 10 and last 10* rows; the real one can be accessed from the same page view.
 The project document page view displays the description of the project in terms of software analysis, design and implementation, including CRC cards and UML class diagrams and their description.